Boston, MA (PRWEB) April 25, 2006

 Using the quantifiable data collected from 9,748 Web site evaluations over the past decade, the WebAwards has defined and recognized industry-specific benchmarks for successful Web sites in each of the seven judging criteria and released an Internet Standards Assessment Report to detail the findings of the study.

-“Participants in the 2006 WebAwards computer software category will receive their scores in each of the seven criteria compared to the average of the entire industry.
+“Participants in the 2006 WebAwards legal category will receive their scores in each of the seven criteria compared to the average of the entire industry.
 That type of feedback and benchmarking alone in worth the price of admission,” said Rice.

-A copy of the Internet Standards Assessment Report, including details regarding the computer software industry through 2005, is available at http://www.webawards2006.org.
+A copy of the Internet Standards Assessment Report, including details regarding the legal industry through 2005, is available at http://www.webawards2006.org.